tiny kitchen space-saving struggles

 tiny kitchen

 When you have a tiny kitchen, prioritizing how much space you have or can get is key.
-Any home remodel will try to get as much storage space for their kitchen.
-That’s not too different for tiny kitchens, but they need to make use of whatever they can.
-From roll-out-trays, to build in pantry cabinets, tiny kitchens will need to cram as much storage space they can.
-The best way is to build upwards rather than build horizontally.
-Cabinets like wall ovens and even range top or cooktop.
-This maximizes the cabinet space they have, despite the need to compensate for countertop space.
+Home remodelers will try to get as much storage space for their kitchen as possible.
+That’s not too different for tiny kitchens, but they must use whatever they can.

 Open Shelving is an Option in tiny kitchens